dganbold/deep_reinforcement_learning/DDPG/README.md

 - [Distributed Distributional Deterministic Policy Gradients](https://arxiv.org/abs/1804.08617)

 ## Background
-Policy-based methods are well-suited for continuous action spaces but it has several drawbacks suck as evaluating policy is generally inefficient and high variance.
+Policy-based methods are well-suited for continuous action spaces but it has several drawbacks such as evaluating policy is generally inefficient and high variance.
 The Actor-Critic methods reduce variance with respect to pure policy search methods.
 It uses function approximation to learn a policy(Actor) and a value function(Critic).

 <p align="center">
     <img src="../assets/actor_critic.png" height="220px">